 For a cyclist, Wales is criss-crossed by country lanes and perfect for exploring, with thousands of miles of superb riding conditions.
 Relaxing forest routes and valley trails to get away from it all; the adrenalin rush of ultra technical mountain descents; or tortuous hand carved single track - it's all here in Wales.

 The National Cycle Network

 The National Cycle Network in Wales (Sustrans) includes over 1200 miles (1931 km) of country lanes, canal towpaths and disused railway lines.
 Exploring by bike is a great way to experience the wonderful Welsh countryside as well as combining visits to attractions, historic sites, towns and of course well deserved pub and café stops in all areas of Wales.
-There are so many routes to choose from, it’s best to check out their route route directory.
+There are so many routes to choose from which can be found on their route directory.
 Each route can be sorted depending on region, route type and distance to match your clients' requirements and energy level.

 MBW Centres (Mountain Bike Wales)

 These centres are purpose-built mountain bike complexes with excellent facilities, designed to provide thrilling riding regardless of the track standard your clients seek – black, red, blue and green.

 Afan Forest Park, near Swansea

 The trails at Afan Forest Park have been carved out of hillsides once surrounded by coal mining and has been transformed into a biker’s heaven.
 The park is home to five world class trails boasting over 62 miles (100 km) of single track trails.
 There is also the Afan Bike Park which allows riders to improve their riding skill and have hours of winding, swerving fun with berms and jumps.

 Antur Stiniog, Blaenau Ffestiniog